pancake-library/pancake/documentation/topics/objects.md

 * [layer](http://mightypancake.games/documentation/topics/layers) <- Defines what [layer](http://mightypancake.games/documentation/topics/layers) the object should be in.
 ### Other (less important):

-* [animation](http://mightypancake.games/documentation/topics/animations) <- this contains the animation table of the object.
+* [animation](http://mightypancake.games/documentation/topics/animations) <- This contains the animation table of the object.
 You generally don't use it anywhere because you can use pancake.changeAnimation(object, animation_name) and that's easier.
 This table contains frames, speed, the current time of frame and its name in it.

 * [forces](http://mightypancake.games/documentation/topics/layers)<- This contains all [forces](http://mightypancake.games/documentation/topics/layers) that are being applied on the object *(if physics were applied to it)* such as gravity.